mesosphere/marathon/docs/docs/pods.md

 # Pods

 Marathon supports the creation and management of pods.
-Pods enable you to share storage, networking, and other resources among a group of applications on a single agent and address them as one group rather than as separate applications, similar to a virtual machine.
-Pods allow quick, convenient coordination between applications that need to work together, for instance a database and web server that make up a content management system.
+Pods enable you to share storage, networking, and other resources among a group of applications on a single agent and address them as one group rather than as separate applications, as well as manage health as a unit.
+Pods allow quick, convenient coordination between applications that need to work together, for instance a primary service and a related analytics service or log scraper.
+Pods are particularly useful for transitioning legacy applications to a microservices-based architecture.

 Currently, Marathon pods can only be created and administered via the `/v2/pods/` endpoint of the REST API, not via the web interface.